Things To Do When Bored Wheel

 What kind of activities are on the things to do when bored wheel?

 The wheel mixes chill (nap, podcast, bath), creative (draw, mood board, bake, collage), active (walk, workout, new route), and social (call a friend, FaceTime, voice note).
-There are over 70 options so spins stay varied.
+There are 77 default options so spins stay varied.

 Can I use this when I am bored with a friend or family?